Huasteca: Indigenous people

 La Huasteca is home to six indigenous ethnic groups with over 250,000 speakers of various indigenous languages.
-About 70% speak Nahuatl; 20% speak Huastec; six percent speak Otomi and about three percent speak Pame, Tepehua, and Totonac.
+About 70% speak Nahuatl; 20% speak Huastec; six percent speak Otomi and about three percent speak Pame, Tepehua, or Totonac.
 The Nahuatl speakers of La Huasteca comprise over 27% of all Nahuatl speakers in Mexico.
 Indigenous communities continue to be mostly agricultural with the growing of corn being most important.
 Other important aspects include cattle, the processing of sugar cane and the growing of citrus as a cash crop although most of this is under the control of mestizos.
 While subject to municipal authorities, usually mestizo dominated, they have their own internal political and economic systems as well.
 The indigenous of the area face discrimination from the dominant mestizos, who call themselves “gente de razón” (people of reason) and the indigenous “compadritos” or “cuitoles” which is similar to calling them children.
 Catholic influence in the region has been limited since the colonial period, mostly restricted to major towns and flat areas and less in the more rugged terrain.
 This has allowed the indigenous of La Huasteca to maintain more of their traditions than those in other regions of Mexico.

 Despite the fact that the large region is named after them, the Huastec people today only occupy a fraction of it in a strip from northwest Querétaro east towards the north of Veracruz.
 The largest Huastec communities are found in the mountain areas of Otontepec and Tantoyuca in Veracruz, Tancanhuitz, Tanlajas and Aquismón in San Luis Potosí.
 Huastecs are a Mayan people, whose language probably separated about 3,000 years ago.
 Their presence is here is most likely due to Mayan expansion north along the Veracruz coast until sometime between 1000 and 1500 CE, when they were forced back south, leaving the Huastec group in the far north isolated.